 The island of Takutea has become a wildlife sanctuary.
 It serves as a breeding ground for red-tailed tropic birds, red-footed boobies, terns, noddies and frigate birds.
 Due to the important work done on the island, guests have to have government permission before they can visit.

-Whale watching is popular on Rarotonga as humpback whales visit between June and September.
-The Whale Outreach Organisation located in Avarua, Rarotonga was established with the goal of educating the public and to monitor sightings.
+Whale watching is popular in Rarotonga as humpback whales visit between June and September.
+The Whale Outreach Organisation located in Avarua, Rarotonga was established with the goal of educating the public and monitoring sightings.
 There are many outreach presentations and educational activities available to visitors.

 Other marine wildlife includes sea turtles, green turtles and hawksbill turtles, the latter is a critically endangered species.
 Diving is a popular activity due to the diversity one can witness.
 Grey, white and black tip reef sharks, manta rays, dolphins, chevron barracudas and coconut crabs are known to make an appearance.

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to the Cook Islands.

 Learn about the history and culture of the Cook Islands, the must-try food and drink, and what to pack in your suitcase.
 Read about the Cook Islands' nature and wildlife, weather and geography, and 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering the Cook Islands for yourself.
 Start exploring...book one of our Cook Island vacations today!